 Make strawberry simple syrup.

 To make strawberry simple syrup quickly, I like to puree the strawberries first in water.
-I dice the strawberries and puree it in a mini blender with a cup of water.
+I dice the strawberries and puree them in a mini blender with a cup of water.
 (I know, I know, I’m using two blenders in this recipe.)

 The puree goes into a saucepan with a half cup of sugar and another half cup of water.